Welcome to the Summer 2014 Quarter at Drexel!

 No Grade Reported (NGR)

-The system generated grade of "NGR" is a temporary indicator.
-A grade of "NGR" will be recorded only if you have never attended the course.
+The system-generated "NGR" is a temporary indicator.
+"NGR" will be recorded only if you have never attended the course.

 Be advised that the "NGR" is not a grade, but a temporary indicator that requires prompt resolution leading either to the removal of the course from your record or the assignment of a grade.